 The cosy terry-looped Adventurer is calf length with an elastic-free welt which holds the leg without a tight grip.
 Ideal for people who have poor circulation, Reynaud’s syndrome and diabetes.

 It gives comfort, protection and extreme durability.
 Perfect for walking, climbing, gardening or comfort wear about the house.
 They are for the adventurous as well as for the relaxed!read more

 Warning: Last items in stock!

-Are for women and men.
+For women and men.
 Have an elastic-free top and terry loop stitching right round the foot and up the leg.
-Are hard wearing and will last for ages.
-Are resilient and will keep their shape after many days of wear.
-Are odour resistant (smooth mohair fibres have nowhere for smelly foot bacteria to lurk).
+Hard wearing and will last for ages.
+Resilient and will keep their shape after many days of wear.
+Odour resistant (smooth mohair fibres have nowhere for smelly foot bacteria to lurk).
 Can be machine washed at 40⁰c (see washing instructions).
-Are available in 16 colours.
+Available in 16 colours.

 Fibre Content: 68% Mohair, 32% JAS Nylon

 Why add nylon?
 Mohair itself has relatively little elasticity and so we add nylon to give extra stretch.
 The nylon does not detract from the beneficial effects of the mohair.

 “In 25 years the mohair fibre and ingredients of your Corrymoor Socks haven't changed…..but detergents and washing machines have.”